codyt11/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach doesnt' return a new array .map does.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? function can be passed data and returns data. method is associated with an object.

 3. What is closure?
+the function and the environment it references.

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. window = value of entire window

+implicit = object before . is what this is referring to

+new binding = referes to the new object created from the original

+explicit = refers to call or apply methods.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() binds the methods of the parent to the new class
 ## Project Set up

 Follow these steps to set up and work on your project: